wryandginger/esphome_zigbee_projects/README.md

 A lot of the code is based on examples in the github repo, but I was having some issues getting started and a lot was discovered by trial and error.
 I'd like to save you some time and frustration.

-Note: Prices as of Aug 2025 and may vary.
+Note: Prices listed are as of Aug 2025 and may vary in your time/space/dimension.
 I recommend buying a bunch of modules from Mouser to make the shipping costs worth it.
 You can buy the C6 module from Amazon, but you'll pay triple.

 # For m5stackc6-sk6812-zb.yaml: